sohiljain999/fullstack-developer-category-management/README.md

 # Context

-Built an application to manage E-Commerce Fashion Categories in a tree structure
+Built an application to manage E-Commerce Fashion categories in a tree structure

 #### Data Sample:
 #####